MichalPokojny/CI_project_4_travel_blog/README.md

 ## Acknowledgements

-* I want to thank you to Code Institute for learning material and support.
+* I want to thanks to Code Institute for learning material and support.
 * Slack Code Institute community for all issues resolved and support.